-The agreements which govern these joint arrangements typically require that the partners supply their proportionate share of operating funds and staff and that they share profits and losses in accordance with specified percentages.
-Bird selects its joint arrangement partners based on a variety of criteria, including relevant expertise, past working relationships as well as analysis of the prospective partners' financial and construction capabilities.
+The agreements which govern these joint arrangements typically require that the partners supply their proportionate share of operating funds, staff and other inputs and that they share profits and losses in accordance with specified percentages.
+Bird selects its joint arrangement partners based on a variety of criteria, including relevant expertise, cultural alignment and past working relationships, and an analysis of the prospective partners' financial and construction capabilities.

 Each joint arrangement party is typically liable for the obligations of the joint arrangement on a joint and several basis.
-In the event that any of Bird's joint arrangement partners fail to perform their obligations due to financial or other reasons, Bird may be required to provide additional resources to the project and assume responsibilities for the obligations of its joint arrangement partner(s) including responsibility for financial losses.
+In the event any of Bird's joint arrangement partners fail to perform their obligations due to financial or other reasons, Bird may be required to provide additional resources to the project and assume responsibilities for the obligations of its joint arrangement partner(s) including responsibility for financial losses.